Q. What's a TIFF image?

-Visit our high speed scanner section
+Visit our document scanner section

 Q. I need 100,000 pages scanned by next week.

 A. We get this request about every other month.
 ScanTastik uses the most advanced equipment to scan documents, however, the documents are never in the condition needed to automate the process.
 In a perfect world, the documents would come in looking like a ream of new paper.
 In the imaging world, the documents come in stapled, torn, dog-eared, folded and unsorted.
 These conditions require document unassembled ($), scanning preparation($), manual scanning($), and finally, reassembly($).
 It takes many more 'man hours' to get the documents to the scanner and back into the box than it does to scan them, and time is money.
-If you want it now, expect to pay for it.

 Q. I need these as a PDF.

 This takes a whole page so please follow this link.

 Call us or email us if you have a question we're happy to help